Viveckh/Fashion-Detection-Mask-RCNN-DeepFashion2/notes.md

 * `python setup.py install`
 * This will install pycoco to the virtualenv

+### Testing the setup: Running Coco evaluation in samples

+The following assumes you have already downloaded the 2017 validation image and annotation sets into the `/CodeForLyf/_Datasets/coco` folder.

+`python3 coco.py evaluate --dataset "/CodeForLyf/_Datasets/coco" --year 2017 --model "/CodeForLyf/Mask_RCNN/mask_rcnn_coco.h5" --limit 10`

 ### Detection Response
 The detection returns the following dict for each image.